-Jamie & Steve's Ireland Wedding
+Jamie and Steve's Country Ireland Wedding

 Jamie & Steve were lucky enough to have two amazing weddings!
 Their first was the one you may have previously seen up on the blog at Melross Farm in the Kangaroo Valley then after that wedding, they travelled back to Jaime’s home town in Ireland, Kingscourt, for a special wedding where Jamie’s Granny and her other close family and friends could attend and watch the gorgeous couple say their I do’s again.